 - for a disabled person whose trust was set up on or after 8 April 2013 - all payments must go to the disabled person, except for up to £3,000 per year (or 3% of the assets, if that’s lower), which can be used for someone else’s benefit

-- when someone suffering from a condition that’s expected to make them disabled sets up a trust for themselves
+- when someone who has a condition that’s expected to make them disabled sets up a trust for themselves

 - for a bereaved minor - they must take all the assets and income at (or before becoming) 18

 - if the person who set up the trust survives 7 years from the date they set it up

 - on transfers made out of a trust to a vulnerable beneficiary

 When the beneficiary dies, any assets held in the trust on their behalf are treated as part of their estate and Inheritance Tax may be charged.

 Trusts usually have 10-year Inheritance Tax charges, but trusts with vulnerable beneficiaries are exempt.